reverside/basic-assignment/README.md

 * What is setting.xml and where it typically stays ?
 * Where you can find your local repsitory ?
 * Explain maven project structure
+* What is pom.xml and what it conatins ?
+* Difference between dependency and plugin ?
+* Using properties in maven pom
+* Using profiles with maven pom

 ##### Build Tool (dotnet CLI)
 * What is dotnet CLI ?